GSICCS offers full-time program.

 No. There is no difference, thus please select the admission which is the most appropriate for you.

-Your examinee number will be informed via the online application system.
-Please check the application guidelines for the specific schedule.
+Your examinee number will be informed via the online application system (TAO).
+Please check the application guide for the specific schedule.

 Only if the admission boards find that further explanation of the application documents or educational background is necessary, some applicants will be invited for an interview.

-Please wait for the result announcement as instructed on the application guidelines.
+Please wait for the result announcement as instructed on the application guide.

 Your English language proficiency will be a part of the holistic document assessment.
 Please refer to the application guidelines to check which test results GSICCS accepts for admissions.